tooky/tooky.co.uk/source/drafts/your-tests-want-you-to-change-your-design.html.markdown

 tightly control what is returned.
 It allows him to ignor the _incidental detail_ of creating a `Stat`.

-For me, though, this doesn't tackle the root problem.
 When tests are difficult to write they are a great indicator that there's something about our design that we should take another look at.
-Adding the setter method doesn't change the design in any meaningful way, its just a crutch to help write tests.
+I'm not sure that adding the setter method really changes the design, it just hides a little complexity when writing our tests.

 Here's the sequence diagram for the original code: